10 Best Hiking Trails in Canada for Breathtaking Views in 2025

 Upper Grassi Lakes Trail

 Upper Grassi Lakes is a 3.4 km out-and-back trail located near Canmore, Alberta.
-It is a moderately challenging hike that could take approximately 1 hours and 8 minutes to complete.
+It is a moderately challenging hike that could take approximately 1 hour and 8 minutes to complete.
 The best time for hiking, running, or birding here is from April to October.
+This is a popular trail among hikers in Canada.

 Tunnel Mountain Summit